gazbert/java-8-features/README.md

 1. Default methods

 Each feature is contained in its own package - the package-info will provide more details and the Test class will demonstrate how to use it.
-Check the javadoc folder too.

 ##### Features coming soon...